sansh0u/poster/README.md

 6. Using RStudio to filter the mkt results.
 Delete all genes without GO function，Positively selected genes were filtered based on the criteria: α > 0, NI < 1, and Fisher test p-value < 0.05.
 Negative selected genes were filtered based on the criteria: α < 0, NI > 1, and Fisher test p-value < 0.05.

 7. The positive selection gene was used as the target gene, and all orthogonal genes were used as background genes.
-RStudio was used to perform GO functional analysis.
+RStudio was used to perform GO term analysis.
 The negative selection gene was analyzed in the same way.